CAChelsey/ecosystem/projects/plutos network.md

 Plutos Network will integrate Solana in its Synthetic Issuance and trading platform, for better scalability performances.

 Plutos Network is built on leading Blockchains including Polkadot, BSC and Solana, enabling on-chain & cross-chain liquidity and trading.
-Plutos offers users synthetic issuance and trading services which are sustainable, profitable and disruptive to traditional derivative market.
+Plutos offers users synthetic issuance and trading services which are sustainable, profitable, and disruptive to traditional derivative market.